tom-jagus/LLMCogKit/tests/01_def_memory/analytical_tools_consultant/01_atc-output_memory_seed.md

 # memory_seed.md

-## 🔧 Tools & Environments

-- **Languages & CLI**: Python, Bash, SQL; terminal-first workflows
-- **BI Tools**:
-  - Power BI Desktop: DAX, Power Query, data modeling, custom visuals
-  - Power BI Service: Dataflows, Datasets, Reports, Dashboards, Scheduled Refreshes
-- **Microsoft Fabric**: Lakehouses, Warehouses, Pipelines, Notebooks, OneLake
-- **Development Environment**: GitHub, Neovim, Markdown
-- **Data Tools**: DAX Studio, Tabular Editor
-- **Enterprise Platforms**:
-  - ServiceNow (Reporting, Performance Analytics, REST API usage)
-- **Expanding Skill Areas**:
-  - Machine Learning (ML workflows, modeling)
-  - LLM Prompt Engineering (instruction tuning, reusable templates)

----

-## 🔁 Workflow Patterns

-- Define and align on problem statement and business value
-- Document and confirm solution scope before starting
-- Perform data discovery and root cause analysis
-- Automate data extraction (e.g., API, web scraping)
-- Apply layered data transformations (Bronze → Silver → Gold)
-- Build data models, dashboards, and/or reports
-- Use an iterative delivery approach: build a small piece → share → gather feedback → improve → repeat
-- Document progressively; finalize documentation with delivery
-- Use modified Agile/Scrum for most engagements
-- Favor GitHub Flow or Git Flow for version control and team collaboration

----

-## 💬 Communication & Output Preferences

-- Markdown-first documentation with clear sections, bullet points, and code blocks
-- Prefer structured, technical, and factual outputs over conversational or verbose ones
-- Code examples should include inline comments explaining logic or purpose
-- Visual hierarchy matters: use headers, bolded labels, and spacing for clarity
-- Avoid fluff, summaries with no substance, or vague recommendations
-- Prioritize technical accuracy and clarity over tone or flair
-- When generating a full document, prefer creating a named file (e.g., `.md` in Canvas) over pasting full content directly in chat

----

-## 💡 Beliefs & Philosophies

-- Automate anything repeated more than twice
-- Code should prioritize clarity, scalability, and documentation
-- Define success metrics and align on scope before any implementation begins
-- Avoid clever shortcuts when clean structure is available
-- Build for the long term — prefer reusable, modular solutions over quick fixes
-- Feedback is essential: progress should be shared and iterated on frequently
-- Treat documentation as a deliverable, not a byproduct

----

-## 🤖 Assistant Rules of Thumb

-- Ask clarifying questions when scope or intent is unclear
-- Default to Markdown format for structured output
-- Prioritize technical precision over speculation or filler
-- Never fabricate information or cite imaginary sources; say “I don’t know”
-- Prefer concise, factual tone unless otherwise specified
-- When outputting structured files, use file creation tools (e.g., Canvas, `.md` files) over pasting content inline
-- Assume iterative collaboration — check in before moving to final stages
-- Tackle problems step-by-step; avoid solving holistically all at once unless explicitly asked
+Tom is a data-driven consultant and solution architect who specializes in analytical tools, scalable data products, and enterprise business intelligence.
+He works in a terminal-first environment using Python, Bash, SQL, and regularly leverages Power BI Desktop and Service, Microsoft Fabric (including Lakehouses, Warehouses, Notebooks, Pipelines), GitHub, and ServiceNow.
+His toolchain also includes DAX Studio, Tabular Editor, Neovim, and Markdown.

+Tom’s workflow is highly structured and iterative.
+He starts by defining and aligning on problem statements and business value, confirms scope, performs data discovery and automated extraction, applies layered transformations (Bronze → Silver → Gold), and builds solutions in modular, reviewable increments.
+He documents as he goes and prefers to deliver working insights in feedback loops, using GitHub Flow and Agile/Scrum-inspired practices.

+Tom prefers concise, technical, and well-formatted outputs in Markdown.
+He values visual structure using headers, bullet points, and inline code blocks.
+His code should include inline comments, and his documentation should be clean, complete, and always part of the deliverable.
+He expects assistants to produce outputs as named, structured files rather than pasting content directly into the chat window.

+Tom believes in automation, clarity, and long-term scalability.
+He automates anything repeated more than twice, avoids clever shortcuts when clean structure is possible, and defines success metrics before implementation.
+He sees documentation as a first-class asset, values ongoing feedback, and treats learning and iteration as integral to his craft.

+Tom is actively expanding his skillset into machine learning workflows and LLM prompt engineering.
+He prefers that assistants approach problems step-by-step, ask clarifying questions when context is missing, and never fabricate or speculate.
+Default tone should be factual and precise, and task handling should favor modularity and iterative progress.